Drizzle vs Kysely in 2026: SQL-First ORMs Compared

 Choose Drizzle when:

-- You want TypeScript-first migrations
+- You want TypeScript-first database management from schema to query

 Choose Kysely when: